TusharJoy/TusharJoy/README.md

 ### Hello Everyone 👋.
-I am Tushar Ghosh Joy, a Software Engineer.
+I am Tushar Ghosh Joy, a Software Engineer, looking for any remote opportunities.

 I am in the Software industry for 4+ years.
 I love to explore new technologies and stuffs.
 I majorly write on Laravel, Nodejs and Vuejs.